- Search The Registry

 - Creating Support

 *Dangerfield Talbert was born on this date in 1878.
 He was a Black baseball third baseman in pre-Negro League baseball.

 Dangerfield F. Talbert was born in Platte City, Missouri, and moved to Omaha, Nebraska, attending the public schools there.
-He began his career as a baseball player at Omaha High School, working as a catcher at 16 years old.
-Talbert came to Chicago in 1900 signing with W. S. Peters' Chicago Unions, playing third base where he stayed for most of his career.
+He began his career as a baseball player at Omaha High School, working as a catcher at 16.
+Talbert came to Chicago in 1900, signing with W. S. Peters' Chicago Unions, playing third base, where he stayed for most of his career.
 He played mostly for Chicago teams, except for a couple of years with the Algona Brownies of Iowa.
 He played a winter season with the Cuban X-Giants and returned for regular season play with the Leland Giants.

-After more than a year with the disease, Danger Talbert died on June 20, 1914, at the home of his sister in Omaha, Nebraska at the age of 36.
+After more than a year with the disease, Danger Talbert died on June 20, 1914, at his sister's home in Omaha, Nebraska, at 36.
 He was buried at Laurel Hill cemetery.